zendframework/zf2-documentation/docs/languages/en/modules/zend.http.response.rst

 **getHeaders**
    ``getHeaders()``

-   Return the parameter container responsible for headers parameters
+   Return the container responsible for storing HTTP headers.
+This container exposes the primary API for manipulating headers set in the HTTP response.
+See :ref:`the section on Zend\\Http\\Headers<zend.http.headers>` for more information.

    Returns ``Zend\Http\Headers``